A Look At The Life Of Washington Irving, Sleepy Hollow and The American Short Story

 Photo: John Wesley Jarvis [Public domain], via Wikimedia Commons

-How Irving ended up in Tarrytown, 30 miles away from the city stemmed from a rather ordinary event.
-Irving and one of his brothers were sent “upstate” to spend time in the Hastings area with friends when the city was in the grips of the Yellow Fever.
-Relatives often sent the young folks to stay out of the city to avoid outbreaks of contagious disease.
-This quiet community where he lodged was full of Dutch settlers with country customs and many odd legends.
+How Irving ended up in Tarrytown, thirty miles north of the city, stemmed from a rather ordinary event.
+Irving and one of his brothers were sent “upstate” to spend time in the Hastings area with friends when New York City was in the grip of yellow fever.
+Relatives often sent young family members away from the city to avoid outbreaks of contagious disease.
+This quiet community where he lodged was full of Dutch settlers with country customs and many unusual legends.
 Whether Irving knew it or not at the time, he was gathering material for his most famous tale.

 One Response